Sinus Lifting Procedure in Depth

 Recovering from the sinus lifting surgery is long term.
 There is an immediate recovery state where the oral surgeon will examine how well your wounds are healing.

 Soon after the surgery, once you have woken up from being sedated, you will experience pain and discomfort in your sinus area.
 You may experience bleeding from your mouth and nose.
 The surgical area would be swollen.
-It would take several days from the swelling and inflammation to subside.
+It would take several days for the swelling and inflammation to subside.

 Your dentist will recommend medication at this point to aid in healing.
 You will be instructed to avoid blowing your nose hard for several days following the surgery.
 Any such forceful move could dislodge the bone graft material in your upper jaw.